 Source: Aberdeen Group studies

-Moving to the Cloud not only allows your business to lessen capital outlay and operating costs, it also provides reliability and scalability.
+Migrating to the Cloud not only allows your business to lessen capital outlay and operating costs, but it also provides reliability and scalability.

 With technology evolving even as this piece was being written, the Cloud is proving to be the most viable option for businesses of all sizes across industries from a flexibility, enhanced security, and significant cost and time savings perspective.